Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Once added to your plan, you can set an exclusion rule to remove issues based on certain criteria.
 Learn more about exclusion rules and how to set them.

-If you intend to use the capacity planning feature of Advanced Roadmaps, we recommend using boards as your issue source.
+If you intend to use the capacity planning feature of your plan, we recommend using boards as your issue source.
 A board includes all of the work assigned to a team as well as their backlog to give you a complete picture of their workload.
-As you plan future sprints for that team, Advanced Roadmaps takes that pre-assigned work into account and prevent you from exceeding their available capacity.
+As you plan future sprints for that team, your plan takes that pre-assigned work into account and prevents you from exceeding their available capacity.

 Was this helpful?